Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road algorithm matching process Step 1](images/ex2_endpoints_blue.png)

 Step 2: Remove sections that do not directly connect the endpoints (approximated by the 2 sets).
-Remaining sections are our final matches.
+Remaining sections are the final matches.

 ![Visualization of road algorithm matching process Step 2](images/ex2_matches.png)